jonnitto/Jonnitto.OutdatedBrowser/README.md

 ## Configuration

 Basicly you need to ajust the setting `Jonnitto.OutdatedBrowser.lowerThan`.
-The default value is `Edge`.
+The default value is `AccentColor`.
 You can set the setting `Jonnitto.OutdatedBrowser.lowerThan` to different kind of values:

 - Browser based